 Khejarla is a small village located in Bilara Mandal in Jodhpur District of Rajasthan State in Western India.
-This particular village is 18.3 km far from Bilara which is a mandal principle town.
+This particular village is 18.3 km far from Bilara which is a Mandal principle town.
 It is also 65.6 km away from the Jodhpur district headquarter.
 It is nearly 222 km far from the capital city of Rajasthan, Jaipur.
-This village is known for its Khejarla Fort located in a hill top.
+This village is known for its Khejarla Fort located in a hilltop.
 This magnificent fort attracts the native and foreign tourists to this place.

-This 400 year old fort still stands strong in the Thar Desert welcoming the guests and native and foreign tourist to witness its heritage and royal legacy.
+This 400-year-old fort still stands strong in the Thar Desert welcoming the guests and native and foreign tourist to witness its heritage and royal legacy.
 The village atmosphere is really silent and pleasant as it is away from the busy city.

 Khejarla can be visited by native and foreign tourists throughout the year.
 But the peak period of visit happens in the month of March and April because the climate in this region is very pleasant and it is the starting period of the onset of the summer season.